ahmedmamdouh886/ecommerce-crud/README.md

 * Law of Demeter principle.
 * Factory design pattern (To burry the if conditional in the low level abstraction.).

-### If you don't know any of the principles above you can look up fot it in one these books:
+### Don't know any of the principles above? you can look it up in one of these books
 * Head first object-oriented analysis and design.
 * Refactoring: Improving the Design of Existing Code.
 * Head first design patterns.